rawdlite/audio-doc/docs/source/lms.rst

+.. _lms:

-.. lms:
+.. contents:: :depth: 2

 ***
 LMS
 ***

 `Logitech Media Server <https://en.wikipedia.org/wiki/Logitech_Media_Server>` is a community software project that started as a commercial hardware enterprise.
 There are a plethora of ways to install LMS.
-I used the `dietpi`_ based `Evo Sabre DAC Image <https://www.audiophonics.fr/en/blog-diy-audio/23-start-up-evo-raspdac-rasptouch-raspdac-mini-with-a-pre-configured-image.html>`_ provided by Audiphonics.
+I used the :ref:`dietpi <dietpi_anchor>` based `Evo Sabre DAC Image <https://www.audiophonics.fr/en/blog-diy-audio/23-start-up-evo-raspdac-rasptouch-raspdac-mini-with-a-pre-configured-image.html>`_ provided by Audiphonics.
 There are some peculiarities like the Wlan Modul being disabled on first boot.
 This could be fixed by editing the dietpi.txt file.
-Apart from the Evo Sabre Drivers it is a generic `dietpi`_ setup.
+Apart from the Evo Sabre Drivers it is a generic :ref:`dietpi <dietpi_anchor>` setup.
 The setup consist of two services.

 * Logitech Media Server